Aditya Nagpal

 TL;DR

-• To choose an employer of record correctly, evaluate providers across five criteria: local entity ownership, compliance expertise, transparent pricing, platform capabilities, and the quality of their dedicated support model before signing anything.
+• To choose an employer of record, evaluate providers on five things: local entity ownership, compliance expertise, transparent pricing, platform capability, and the dedicated support model, before you sign anything.

 Hiring across borders sounds straightforward until you realize every country has its own labor laws, tax codes, and compliance traps.
 That's where an Employer of Record (EOR) comes in.
 But here's the problem most companies run into: they pick the wrong one.

-In 2026, over 38% of global companies rely on EOR platforms to hire and manage international employees, yet many still end up with hidden fees, compliance gaps, and payroll delays they didn't see coming.
-Knowing how to choose an employer of record correctly, before you sign anything, is the difference between a smooth global expansion and an expensive fix later.
+EOR adoption has climbed fast, and so has the number of companies discovering hidden fees, compliance gaps, and payroll delays they did not see coming.
+Knowing how to choose an employer of record, before you sign anything, is the difference between a smooth global expansion and an expensive fix later.

 This guide covers exactly what to look for in an EOR provider, the key criteria for comparing global employment service providers, the right questions to ask, and the red flags that most companies miss.